 Drivers who finished on the podium on their birthday

-The most recent, and only other, time a driver has finished on the podium on their birthday was in 2004, when Rubens Barrichello scored a third place result.
+The most recent, and only other, times a driver has finished on the podium on their birthday was in 2004, when Rubens Barrichello scored a third place result at the Monaco Grand Prix, and in 2025, when Oscar Piastri finished third in the Japanese Grand Prix.

 Drivers who raced at home on their birthday